The answer everyone wants to know: Is Gel Cleanse gluten free, with hero ingredient Oat Protein?

 Oat protein is the ideal ingredient for a gel cleanser, as it gives back skin-loving goodness to your skin, rather than leaving it feeling stripped and tight (which can often happen with gel cleansers, FYI).
 Oat protein provides these benefits as it creates a layer on the skin which prevents water loss.
 We didn't just rely on this hero ingredient for super hydrated skin either; we also included glycerin, aloe vera and cocamidopropyl betaine, a super gentle but effective cleansing surfactant.

-Is oat protein in skincare safe, if I’m gluten free?
+Is Oat Protein in skincare safe, if I’m gluten free?

 Even though oats are naturally gluten free, it all depends on the supplier of the oat protein and how it is processed.
 This means that some are gluten free (AKA, Tailor Gel Cleanse) and some are not - so it’s an important question to ask, if it’s not stated otherwise.
 Because as you know, you can’t rely on brands to be completely transparent (note: Tailor is the exception, ofc).
+So you can feel empowered to make the right choices for your skin, let's take a dive into gluten in skincare.

 Can gluten be absorbed through the skin?